 Known limitations of the figures and rules cited

-- ●The Vanguard exception narrative depends on the firm continuing to operate the dual share-class structure under terms that do not require IRS or SEC reinterpretation; we treat that continuity as the working assumption.
+• The structural exception narrative depends on the original issuer continuing to operate the dual share-class structure under terms that do not require IRS or SEC reinterpretation; we treat that continuity as the working assumption.

 SECTION 07 / EDITORIAL POSITION